Last updated on August 14th, 2018

 12. The natives were so impressed and intrigued by Aotearoa (as they called New Zealand back then) that they forgot their ancestry and changed themselves to become the Maori people.
 They never even cared to contact the outer world and remained isolated for a staggering three centuries, during which they developed their own culture, language, arts, food habits, and music.

 13. Then the Europeans arrived.
-In one incident, the captain of an European ship, Boyd, whipped the son of a Maori chieftain.
+In one incident, the captain of a European ship, Boyd, whipped the son of a Maori chieftain.
 Matters soon escalated quickly and the Maori people ended up eating an estimated 60 Europeans.
 The lesson from the Boyd massacre was well learned: Never flog a Maori chief’s son.

 14. The Boyd massacre was a watershed moment between the two cultures.
-It was adopted in a 2010 children’s book, The Shadow of the Boyd, by kiwi author Diana Menefy.
+It was adopted in a 2010 children’s book, The Shadow of the Boyd, by Kiwi author Diana Menefy.
 A really odd topic for a children’s book, though.

 15. Though New Zealand is far away from Europe, a number of its men fought along with the allies in both WW1 and WW2.